CSCfi/shibboleth-idp-authn-discovery/README.md

 ```
 idp.discovery.authority.properties = %{idp.home}/conf/authn/discovery.properties
 ```
-Depending on your IdP overall authentication flow configuration the previous may be enough to activate the 'Disco'.
-If that is the case the basic functionality is in place and user is presented with Discovery view to select between available authentication flows that would be 'Password' and 'SAML' in this example case.
-If that is not the case you need to study the [Shibboleth authentication flow selection mechanism](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631603/AuthenticationFlowSelection) and then configure 'Disco' so that it will be the selected flow.
+Depending on your IdP authentication flow configuration the previous may be enough.
+If so user is first  presented with Discovery view to select between available authentication flows that would be 'Password' and 'SAML' in this example case.
+If however user is not presented first the Discovery view and 'Disco' flow you need to study the [Shibboleth authentication flow selection mechanism](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631603/AuthenticationFlowSelection) and then configure 'Disco' so that it will be the selected flow.

 ### Managing flows available for Relying Party
 Discovery will show all available authentication flows.
 If you need to limit the flows shown per RP that can and must be done by whatever means Shibboleth offers to solve that.
 Following example would list only 'SAML' in Discovery options for the group of SPs.